 - The Shift to Innovation: The industry has moved toward sustainable alternatives, first to R-410A refrigerant, and now to low-GWP (Global Warming Potential) options like Puron Advance™ (R-454-B).

-If your central air conditioner or heat pump still runs on R-22, you are facing a critical decision point.
-While you don't need to replace a working unit immediately, you should plan for the future to avoid disruption to your home comfort.
+If your central air conditioner or heat pump still runs on R-22, you face rising maintenance costs and must decide whether to repair or replace your unit.
+While you do not need to replace a working unit immediately, planning for the future i

 1. Rising Maintenance Costs

-Because R-22 is no longer produced, the supply is limited to recycled or reclaimed stock.
-This scarcity drives up the price.
-A simple refrigerant recharge that used to be affordable can now result in a significant repair bill.
+Maintenance costs for R-22 systems are rising because the refrigerant is no longer produced, limiting supply to recycled or reclaimed stock.
+This scarcity drives up the price significantly.
+A simple refrigerant recharge that used to be affordable can now result in a massive repair bill.

 2. The "Repair vs. Replace" Dilemma